 Creating a sense of urgency around the great pricing or amenities offered can stir interest.
 While many real estate agents will add phrases like “this one won’t last long,” this template uses the “best deal” mock sticker at the top as a nice touch that might bring potential buyers to the open house to learn more.
 This easy template allows you to add quick content and images, capture attention with color, and create a sense of urgency with your new listing.

 While this template isn’t a specific open house invitation just yet, this template could easily become one replacing “for sale” with “open house.”
 If you know that young families are moving into the area, and have a special home that speaks to that audience, this open house invitation would certainly speak to you.
-While not all farm areas have such specific populations purchasing homes, many areas or properties might be heavily focused toward one group, making the marketing easier and the decision to target that group a no-brainer.
+While not all farm areas have such specific populations purchasing homes, many areas or properties might be heavily focused toward one group, making the real estate marketing easier and the decision to target that group a no-brainer.

 If you are fortunate enough to be marketing a property with stunning architecture, be sure to show it off on your open house invitation.
 Notice on the flyer template above how even the pull-out graphics are suggestive of the architecture highlighted, with interesting and eye-catching shapes and designs.
 While not much of the home is given away on these images, open house invitation templates that show a few stunning features can loop in curious homebuyers to learn more.